RobRomijnders/pydata24/readme.md

 As a final-year PhD student at the University of Amsterdam, Rob Romijnders specializes in privacy-aware machine learning.
 Two research projects have been awarded oral talks by academic conferences such as AAAI and ICLR.
 Having worked at a startup and two AI companies, Rob is excited to be back at PyData and make academic topics applicable to the PyData community!

 # Contact
-Please reach out to me via email if you want to talk more about Differential Privacy!
+Please reach out to me via email or if you want to talk more about Differential Privacy!
 I'm also on the PyData2024 slack channel.